 Peppermint has been one of the favorite herbs known since antiquity for its distinctive aroma and medicinal value.
 The herb has a unique, refreshing cool breeze sensation on taste buds, palate and throat when eaten, and on nasal olfaction glands when inhaled.
 This unique quality of mint herb is because of the presence of menthol, an essential oil in its fresh leaves, and stem.

 Botanically, the herb belongs to the Lamiaceae family, in the genus; Mentha, and botanically named as Mentha piperita.
 It is actually a natural cross hybrid between the water mint (Mentha aquatica) and spearmint (Mentha spicata).

 Peppermint herb is originally native to Europe and nowadays cultivated in almost all the regions of the world.
-It grows well under shady conditions and features lance-shaped purple-veined, dark-green leaves with serrated margins and purple color whirly-flowers.
+It grows well under shady conditions and features lance-shaped purple-veined, dark-green leaves with serrated margins and purple-colored, whorly flowers.

 The mint herb contains no cholesterol; however, it is rich in essential oils, vitamins, and dietary fiber, which helps to control blood cholesterol and blood pressure inside the human body.

 The herb parts contain many essential volatile oils like menthol, menthone, menthol acetate.
-These compounds affect cold-sensitive receptors in the skin, mouth, and throat, the property which is responsible for the naturally refreshing, cooling sensation that it initiates when inhaled, eaten, or applied to the skin.
+These compounds affect cold-sensitive receptors in the skin, mouth, and throat, the property that is responsible for the naturally refreshing, cooling sensation that it initiates when inhaled, eaten, or applied to the skin.

-The essential oil, menthol also has been analgesic (painkiller), local anesthetic and counter-irritant properties.
+The essential oil, menthol also has analgesic (painkiller), local anesthetic and counter-irritant properties.

-Research studies have also been suggested that the compounds in the peppermint relax the intestinal wall and sphincter smooth muscles by blocking calcium channels at cell receptor levels.
+Research studies have also suggested that the compounds in peppermint relax the intestinal wall and sphincter smooth muscles by blocking calcium channels at cell receptor levels.
 This property of mint has been exploited as an anti-spasmodic agent in the treatment of "irritable bowel syndrome" (IBS) and other colic pain disorders.